To Understand Red Squirrels, Grey Squirrels & Black Squirrels Too

-Primarily herbivores, vegetable matter (One veggie I have witnessed squirrels eating is, safflower seed sprouts under my bird feeders, very nutritious!), nuts and seeds of all varieties, in the shell and shelled, peanuts being a particular favourite, tree buds, berries and hummingbird feeder nectar.
+Primarily herbivores, vegetable matter (One veggie I have witnessed squirrels eating is, safflower seed sprouts under my bird feeders, very nutritious!), nuts and seeds of all varieties, in the shell and shelled, peanuts being a particular favorite, tree buds, berries, and hummingbird feeder nectar.

 Even though squirrels are considered herbivores they sometimes eat insects, small invertebrates, small snakes, eggs or nestlings.

 5. What are the Problems With Squirrels at Bird Feeders?

 Eat far too much seed and quickly, making it necessary to fill feeders more often.